stevenc-stb/spdx-3-model/serialization/jsonld/validation.md

 ### Casing

-Note that SPDX 3 may use different casing than other vocabularies.
+Note that SPDX 3 may use different casing than vocabularies in previous versions.

 For example, in the SPDX 3.0 Software Profile, the `homePage` property uses an uppercase "P," while SPDX 2.3 uses the DOAP `homepage` property, which has a